-This information provided in this guide is for educational purposes only.
+This information provided in this guide is for educational purposes only. the use of the recommendations in this guide is solely at your own risk.
 I am not a doctor and this is not meant to be taken as medical advice.
 The information provided in this guide is based upon my experiences as well as my interpretations of the current research and resources available.
-You must get your physician's approval before beginning this exercise program.
+You must get a qualified medical physician's approval before beginning this exercise program.
 This program is designed for healthy individuals 18 years and older only.
 The information in this report is meant to supplement, not replace, proper exercise training.
 All forms of exercise pose some inherent risks.
 The editors and publishers advise readers to take full responsibility for their safety and know their limits.
 Please be sure that any equipment that you use is well-maintained, and do not take risks beyond your level of experience, aptitude, training and fitness.
 You should consult your physician to insure tips given in this course are appropriate for your individual circumstances.
 If you have any health issues or pre-existing conditions, please consult with your physician before implementing any of the information provided below.

 This product is for informational purposes only and the author does not accept any responsibilities for any liabilities or damages, real or perceived, resulting from the use of this information.